Kurento/kurento/source/features/security.rst

 Securing Kurento Media Server
 =============================

-With the default configuration, Kurento Media Server will listen for non-secure WebSocket connections (``ws://``) on the port 8888.
-Application Servers will establish a WebSocket connection with KMS, in order to control it and send messages conforming to the :doc:`/features/kurento_api`.
+With the default configuration, Kurento Media Server will use the ``ws://`` URI scheme for non-secure WebSocket connections, listening on the port ``8888``.
+Application Servers (Kurento clients) will establish a WebSocket connection with KMS, in order to control the media server and send messages conforming to the :doc:`/features/kurento_api`.

-This is fine for initial stages of application development, but before deploying on production environments you'll probably want to use Secure WebSocket (``wss://``) connections.
+This is fine for initial stages of application development, but before deploying on production environments you'll probably want to move to ``wss://`` connections, i.e. using Secure WebSocket, which by default uses the port ``8433``.

-To enable WSS, edit the main KMS configuration file, **/etc/kurento/kurento.conf.json**, and un-comment the following lines:
+To enable Secure WebSocket, edit the main KMS configuration file (*/etc/kurento/kurento.conf.json*), and un-comment the following lines:

 .. code-block:: text